 Single management point

 In Log Insight 1.x, once you hit the configuration maximum of a large node you needed to deploy a new Log Insight instance.
 Each Log Insight instance needed to be managed separately, which may not be ideal for all environments.
-In Log Insight 2.0 Beta, the clustering ability makes it possible to group multiple Log Insight instances together and manage it centrally.
+In Log Insight 2.0 Beta, the clustering ability makes it possible to group multiple Log Insight instances together and manage them centrally.

 Another reason to deploy a cluster in addition to scale-out is ingestion HA.
-With a cluster in place, a third party load balancer can be put in front of the cluster to handle ingestion of events.
+With a cluster in place, a third-party load balancer can be put in front of the cluster to handle ingestion of events.
 All Log Insight node types are capable of ingesting events and Log Insight can queries for events from the same device even if those events are on different node types.
 As such, it is recommended to put a load balancer in front of the Log Insight cluster and forward all events to the load balancer instead of individual Log Insight nodes.
 The benefit of the deployment is that if a Log Insight node goes down (e.g. hardware failure of an ESXi host running the Log Insight virtual appliance) the load balancer can direct events to another node in the cluster.

 In terms of creating a Log Insight cluster, it does not get much easier than that if you ask me!
 In the beta, Log Insight supports up to a 6-node cluster where one node is the master and up to five nodes are workers.
 The use of an external load balancer is highly recommended and will allow for ingestion HA.